htylab/tigerbx/README.md

 * This repo provides deep-learning methods for brain extration.
 * We also provided the stand-alone application working on Windows, Mac, and Linux.

-## Citation

-* If you use this application, cite the following paper:

-1. Weng JS, Huang TY.
-Deriving a robust deep-learning model for subcortical brain segmentation by using a large-scale database: Preprocessing, reproducibility, and accuracy of volume estimation.
-NMR Biomed.
-2022 Nov 23:e4880. doi: 10.1002/nbm.4880. (https://doi.org/10.1002/nbm.4880)

 ![tigerbet](./doc/tigerbet2.png)

 ### Install stand-alone version